apache/nuttx/Documentation/quickstart/debugging.rst

 .. note::
   OpenOCD hasn't announced a stable release for a few years but the development remains active.
-You'll need to use a version of OpenOCD recent enough so that it includes Nuttx support as `contributed by Sony upstream
+You'll need to use a version of OpenOCD recent enough so that it includes NuttX support as `contributed by Sony upstream
   <http://openocd.zylin.com/#/c/4103/>`_.
 The version included in official OS repositories will probably be too old.
   You should build from source or use one of the unofficial, more recent builds.
 See `Getting OpenOCD
   <http://openocd.org/getting-openocd/>`_ for more details.